lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 Prepared by Håkan Persson and Raazesh Sainudiin partly for [Combient AB](https://combient.com/).

-Project SAAD aims to explore the use of autoencoders for anomaly detection in various 'big-data' problems.
+Project SAAAD aims to explore the use of autoencoders for anomaly detection in various 'big-data' problems.
 Specifically, the problem has these complexities:

 * data volumes are big and one needs distributed in-memory fault-tolerant computing frameworks such as [Apache Spark](http://spark.apache.org/)